 Do you remember your first yoga class?
 The way moving your body with breath opened new doors for better living?
 And maybe, as your practice grew, how motivated you were to share with others the benefits of time on the mat?
 As you know, Hands to Heart Center (HTHC) is Boston’s only nonprofit yoga service and action organization.
 Our trained Community Yoga Teachers share free, inclusive, accessible classes with communities who stand to benefit the most from yoga and mindfulness practices, but with the least access to them.
 We continue to serve Greater Boston’s communities most affected by poverty and trauma, including homeless men, women and children, women living in domestic violence shelters, students of high-poverty schools, children with special needs, adults in treatment for substance abuse disorder, and veterans.
 A regular yoga practice has been proven to alleviate anxiety, depression, stress and the consequences of trauma, while helping students build resilience and capacity.
 HTHC is proving this every day through our programs.

 “Hands to Heart Center provided us an transformative class that allowed students in our adult education program to start to learn the fundamentals of yoga.
 A few had been so intimidated by the thought of taking a ”yoga” class because their view of yoga was the posh studio with very flexible people.
 The HTHC classes meet our students where they were at that day — It could be sitting in a chair, just lying on the mat, or actively participating in the class.
 It was such a positive experience for our students, that a few of them have signed up for yoga class in their communities.
 We are looking forward to having HTHC back in the new year!”

-– Angela, HTHC Community Partner Director
+– Stephanie, HTHC Community Partner Director

 Hands to Heart Center Director & Founder